flokoe/bash-hackers-wiki/docs/syntax/keywords/coproc.md

 By the time we start reading from the output of the coprocess, the file descriptor has been closed.

-See [this FAQ entry on Greg\'s wiki](http://mywiki.wooledge.org/BashFAQ/024) for other pipeline subshell workarounds.
+See [this FAQ entry on Greg's
+wiki](http://mywiki.wooledge.org/BashFAQ/024) for other pipeline subshell workarounds.

 #### Buffering

-In the first example, we GNU awk\'s `fflush()` command.
+In the first example, we GNU awk's `fflush()` command.
 As always, when you use pipes the I/O operations are buffered.
-Let\'s see what happens with `sed`:
+Let's see what happens with `sed`:

 ``` bash